asymmetricmedia/asym.me/assembly/uneasy.md

 the societies which had spawned it, with all its injustice, hate, hope, striving and strife.

-The general purpose internet wasn’t ever going to be the emancipatory environemnt it was advertised to be.
+The general purpose Internet wasn’t ever going to be the emancipatory environment it was advertised to be.
 How could it be?
 As Andrew Feenberg states in his “10 Paradoxes of technology”[^1] the way technologies have developed should not be seen as producing the best possible outcomes, such that the technologies we have around us today are the manifest destiny of technological progress.
 No, at every stage, the radically emancipatory potential of technologies is constrained by social imperatives.
 And in our age the top imperative comes from the top, from the investor class who rules the production chains.